15 Beach Safety Rules That Can Save Your Life

 Look out for sea creatures

 Coming in contact with a shark at the beach à la Jaws is pretty rare, but jellyfish and stingrays are a different story.
 Don’t touch—or even follow—one if you see any in the water; even a dead jellyfish can still sting you.
 Shuffle your feet in the water to avoid stepping on an unsuspecting critter.
 If anyone in your party gets stung, notify a lifeguard and seek medical attention right away.
-Learn some things you never knew about shark attacks.
+Check out the right way to treat a jellyfish sting—that has nothing to do with peeing.

 Relaxing on the beach with a cold beer in your hand sounds like a perfect vacation scene.
 Trying to swim after one too many, though, could end in disaster.
 Alcohol impairs your judgment, so you may not be able to notice a dangerous situation in the water, much less get out of it.
 Know your limits when you drink, and listen to your friends if they say you’ve had enough.